AdamCottrill/glisDbTools/README.md

 library(glisDbTools)

-# the complete path a template populated from glis using
+# the complete path a populated template:
 glis_db <- "~/populated_template_database.accdb"

-# remove all of the data from the 2009 and 2010 '123' projects:
+# remove all of the data from the 2009 and 2010 '*_123' projects:
 unmerge_templates(glis_db1, c('LHA_IA09_123','LHA_IA10_123'))

-# turn of confirmation message:
+# turn of the confirmation message:
 unmerge_templates(glis_db1, c('LHA_IA09_123','LHA_IA10_123'), FALSE)

 ```